Distributed-Fruit-Tree/project/README.md

 User Stories:

 Basic:
--Want to allow owners of fruit trees/garden to sell produce -Want to allow people who want fruit to find the fruit being sold -Map View
+* Want to allow owners of fruit trees/garden to sell produce
+* Want to allow people who want fruit to find the fruit being sold
+* Map View
--List View
+* List View

 Question/thought: Should all users have ability to sell, or should users be separated and have different interfaces depending on whether they are a buyer or a seller?